 Text- only articles (not page reproductions).
 Does not contain all content found in the published version of the Times, such as advertisements, charts, classified ads, graphs, most images, and non-staff written articles.
 Updated daily by 8 a.m.

-Searchable full-page reproductions of U.S. and international newspapers, some of which were made from the collections of the Boston Public Library.
-Boston coverage: Boston Globe (morning and evening editions), 1872-1922; Boston Post, 1831-1922.
+Searchable full-page reproductions of historical newspapers, some of which were made from the collections of the Boston Public Library.
+Boston coverage includes: Boston Globe (morning and evening editions), 1872-1922; Boston Post, 1831-1922.
+Also includes historical newspapers published in these states: Massachusetts, Connecticut, Delaware, Maine, D.C., New Hampshire, New Jersey, Rhode Island, and Vermont.

 The Norman B. Leventhal Map & Education Center at the Boston Public Library, created in 2004, is a nonprofit organization established as a public-private partnership between the Library and philanthropist Norman Leventhal.